Caitriona71/symphonyblogcb/README.md

 ## Design

-I used an agile project management method, together with the MoSCoW prioritization method, to help me plan and track my work effectively.
+I used an agile project management method, together with the **MoSCoW** prioritization method, to help me plan and track my work effectively.
 I set up a project in Github and created a template for user stories.
-The user stories are categorized and labelled as essential - "Must Have", desirable - "Should Have" and nice to have but not essential - "Could Have".
-Milestones were created and the user stories are attached to the milestones they pertain to.
-The user stories were then added to a kanban board which has three columns, To Do, In Progress and Done.
-All user stories are initially placed in the To Do column and when work commences on the project some user stories are transferred to the In Progress column.
-When work is completed on each user story they are then moved across to the Done column.
+The user stories are categorized and labelled as essential - **Must Have**, desirable - **Should Have** and nice to have but not essential - **Could Have**. **Milestones** were created and the user stories are attached to the milestones they pertain to.
+The user stories were then added to a kanban board which has three columns, **ToDo**, **In Progress** and **Done**.
+All user stories are initially placed in the **ToDo** column and when work commences on the project some user stories are transferred to the **In Progress** column.
+When work is completed on each user story they are then moved across to the **Done** column.
 <br>

 ## User Experience